Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 - follows the chain of indices to the end, and
 - returns the position of the end of the chain

-You may assume that `number_list` will never be an empty list, and that all of the values in the list are valid indices in the list.
+Assume that `number_list` will never be an empty list, and that all of the values in the list are valid indices in the list.

 ##### !end-question